tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/VectorDiffeomixture.md

     In terms of samples, smaller `temperature` means one component is more likely to dominate.
 I.e., smaller `temperature` makes the VDM look more like a standard mixture of `K` components.
-* <b>`distribution`</b>: `tf.Distribution`-like instance.
-Distribution from which `d`
+* <b>`distribution`</b>: <a href="../../tfp/distributions/Distribution.md"><code>tfp.distributions.Distribution</code></a>-like instance.
+Distribution
-    iid samples are used as input to the selected affine transformation.
+    from which `d` iid samples are used as input to the selected affine transformation.
 Must be a scalar-batch, scalar-event distribution.
-Typically `distribution.reparameterization_type = FULLY_REPARAMETERIZED` or it is
+    Typically `distribution.reparameterization_type = FULLY_REPARAMETERIZED`
-    a function of non-trainable parameters.
+    or it is a function of non-trainable parameters.
 WARNING: If you backprop through a VectorDiffeomixture sample and the `distribution` is not `FULLY_REPARAMETERIZED` yet is a function of trainable variables, then the gradient will be incorrect!
 * <b>`loc`</b>: Length-`K` list of `float`-type `Tensor`s.
 The `k`-th element
     represents the `shift` used for the `k`-th affine transformation.
 If the `k`-th item is `None`, `loc` is implicitly `0`.
 When specified,